I contemplated hard on even writing this and only a select few know but I know I had to do this for myself in order to begin the healing process…

 *Disclaimer: This one is lengthy but I hope you all find the time to read it…

 The following day at work, my abdomen was still feeling like people were playing tug of war with it.
-I inquired with my friends who were mothers and the mom tribe came to the conclusion and advised that I should really take a test… 🤦🏻♀️ To be honest at this point, my period was unlike my normal cycle.
-My bleeding became lighter than usual and stopped here and there—and according to google, there was a great possibility that it was actually spotting.
+I inquired with my friends who were mothers and the mom tribe came to the conclusion and advised that I should really take a test… 🤦🏻♀️ To be honest, my period was unlike my normal cycle at this point.
+My bleeding became lighter than usual and stopped here and there—& according to google, there was a great possibility that it was actually spotting.

 The following morning I woke up, grabbed the second test and again it confirmed my pregnancy–only this time there was no two lines, no dealing with a faint one, it was a clear “yes +”… Honestly, I don’t even remember the days to come, just that I still took a third test (for the hell of it at this point) and that I was still bleeding…only this time it was a constant and regular flow.

 By Wednesday morning I was anxious to go to a walk in clinic (my insurance didn’t kick in until January 1st), so I frantically searched for one opened late.
-With no luck, my boyfriend ended up scheduling an appointment for Thursday evening and agreed to take me after work.
-Around 11pm that night I started to get throbbing pain and pressure in my right lower abdomen and at this point I was 100% convinced I was having some complications.
+I had no luck, however my boyfriend ended up finding one and scheduling an appointment for Thursday evening, to take me after work.
+Around 11 pm that night I started to get throbbing pain and pressure in my right lower abdomen and at this point I was 100% convinced I was having some complications.

-The morning of December 20, was a nightmare, I had bled through my clothes and I knew in that moment, this was not normal.
-“Babe, I really can’t wait until after work to see a doctor, we have to go ASAP”… funny to think I was actually more concerned about calling in late for work than the reality of everything happening in that moment.
+The next morning, December 20, was a nightmare.
+I had bled through my clothes and I knew in that moment, this was not normal.
+“Babe, I really can’t wait until after work to see a doctor, we have to go ASAP”… looking back, it was funny to think I was actually more concerned about calling in late for work than the reality of everything happening in that moment.

 An hour and half later, I was finally woken up.
 My vision was fuzzy (probably more so because I had no contacts in), but let’s just say it was due to the anesthesia.
 All I could recall was asking the nurse 50 qs and laughing at my own jokes that the patient next to me did not find amusing one bit.
 I just remember feeling relieved and all I wanted to do was see Leonard.
 I was eventually moved to the recovery area, still under anesthesia, yet acting so calm and collected as if I didn’t just lose a pregnancy or almost my life…

-I finally got discharged close to 7pm and got food before heading home.
-Pulling into the garage everything hit me.
+After spending what it seemed like forever in the hospital, I finally got discharged close to 7 pm.
+We got food before heading home, still me acting like everything was fine.
+Pulling into the parking garage of my apartment, everything hit me.
 As soon as we parked into a spot, I just broke down…. but little did I know how difficult the road was from there…